 The high-tensile steel tubing for the hull spaceframe was made for Quicksilver with material supplied by British Steel/Corus.

 The foundry, at Wednesfield, Wolverhampton was where the initial manufacturing process for Quicksilver’s hull spaceframe took place.
 It was the production of a “tube hollow”, the partially-formed expression in steel of a shape that would subsequently be drawn out into long, straight lengths of two-inch-square tubing (the two dramatic images above were taken in the very first moments that Quicksilver began to take physical form).
-This basic tube material was then transported the short distance south to tubemaking specialist Accles & Pollock at Oldbury for completion and emerged as 33 lengths of BSI T59, each 20 feet long.
+This basic tube material was then transported the short distance south to tubemaking specialist Accles & Pollock at Oldbury for completion and emerged as 33 lengths of 16-gauge BSI T59 cold-drawn seamless tubing, each 20 feet long.
 Paul Rollason led the technical input by Accles & Pollock.
+Our thanks to him for the instrumental part he played.

 Quicksilver’s hull spaceframe design has been the product of two highly-experienced engineers.
 Glynne Bowsher was responsible for the bulk of the design, which allowed the initial phase of manufacturing to take place, then Roland Snell subsequently augmented Glynne’s work.

 Special welding techniques were developed for us by BOC/Linde to fabricate the hull spaceframe, and were independently tested and certified by The Welding Institute in Cambridge.
 Welding, by the TIG method, was undertaken by a team of three of BOC’s top developmental specialists: Steve Moynihan, Chris Birch and Craig Rollinson.
-Some years earlier, Steve – pictured at centre in the image above, as Quicksilver began to take shape – had participated in welding work on the spaceframe chassis of Richard Noble’s ThrustSSC supersonic car, which the RAF’s Squadron Leader Andy Green drove to set the current World Land Speed Record of 763.035 mph.
+Some years earlier, Steve – pictured at centre in the photo above, taken as Quicksilver began taking shape – had participated in welding work on the spaceframe chassis of Richard Noble’s ThrustSSC supersonic car, which the RAF’s Squadron Leader Andy Green drove to set the current World Land Speed Record of 763.035 mph in 1997.

 When welding of Quicksilver’s hull spaceframe was completed, BOC’s team undertook non-destructive testing (NDT), using the dye-penetration method.
 This ensured that there were no flaws – hairline cracks, for example – in any of the welds.